S00NYI/RBPEqBind/README.md

 ## Citation

-If you use RBPBind in your research, please cite:
+If you use RBPEqBind in your research, please cite:

 > Yi S, Singh SS, Ye X, Krishna R, Jankowsky E, Luna JM.
 (2025).
 > *Inherent Specificity and Mutational Sensitivity as Quantitative Metrics for RBP Binding.*